Rothera Research Station: Buildings at Rothera

 Rothera has evolved from a small base (in its first winter it housed only four people) to the large complex it is today.
 As is the case everywhere in Antarctica, the buildings need constant repair, and eventual renewal, as the harsh environment takes its toll.
 Although some of the buildings are very new, some of the older ones still survive, often having undergone many different uses.

 New Bransfield House

-This two-storey building houses the communal dining area, bar, library, film/TV rooms, computer facilities, phone booth, some offices and the post office/ station shop.
+This two-storey building houses the communal dining area, kitchen, bar, library, film/TV rooms, computer facilities, phone booth and the post office/ station shop.
 It was opened in 2008.

 Old Bransfield House

 This was re-built from the original in 1985/1986, using parts of the old building.
-The building was the hub of the base, it has the bulk of the non-science offices, computer rooms, communication facilities, meteorological facilities, dried food storage and kitchen.
+The building was the hub of the base, it has the bulk of the non-science offices, computer rooms, communication facilities, meteorological facilities and food storage.
 The building was named after the former BAS ship RRS Bransfield, itself named after the Irish sailor and explorer Edward Bransfield.
 There is a link corridor to the garage, and on one end is the operations tower, used during flight operations.
 Bransfield also produces all the fresh water for the base using a reverse osmosis plant.
 This was installed to replace old melt tanks, which were used to melt snow.